 - Instant profits.
 Many businesses are profitable.
 The degree of profitability depends on many factors.
 Taking your processes and systems and integrating them into the foundation of an established business leads to growth and gain.

 - Instant contacts.
 Marketing efforts become exponentially reduced when you have a base of clientele and resources to build from.

 - Instant systems.
 Systems work.
 Not having to start a system from scratch or being able to build from current systems saves you time and money, allowing you to scale and grow faster.

 - Instant employees.
-Your growth includes being able to utilize the knowledge and knowhow of people who have contributed to the success of a business.
-Not having to train new people in the systems and processes of the business, as well building on employee relationships with customers, helps your business flourish.
+Your growth includes being able to utilize the knowledge and know-how of people who have contributed to the success of a business.
+Not having to train new people in the systems and processes of the business, as well as building employee relationships with customers, helps your business flourish.

 Steps to Buying a Business